 Starting 1 January 2021, mandatory social security contributions (SSC) due by the employer and employee are combined into a single 24% rate (with some exceptions) and are fully borne by the employer.
 The employee bears the single mandatory health insurance contribution of 9%.

 Expenses incurred by employer for employee testing for COVID-19 detection are not subject to payroll taxes.

 Starting with 1 April 2020, foreign supplies of digital services to Moldova-based individuals (B2C transactions) are taxed with a 20% VAT in Moldova.
 In this sense, foreign companies that supply digital services to Moldovan-based individuals are required to follow a simplified registration through an electronic system of the Moldovan tax authorities to report and to pay related VAT from above-mentioned services.

 Starting 1 January 2021, the VAT rate for accommodation services, food, and beverages supplied by entities that provide public accommodation and catering services has been decreased from 15% to 12%.

 The excise duties rates are gradually increased in line with Deep and Comprehensive Free Trade Agreement (DCFTA) provisions to which the Republic of Moldova is part.

 Tax on immovable property

 The deadline for reporting and paying the tax on immovable property has been modified.
 A single deadline has been established of 25 September of each year.
-The taxpayers may no longer benefit from the 15% discount at the payment of the tax on the immovable property by 30 June.
+Taxpayers may no longer benefit from a 15% discount at the payment of the tax on the immovable property by 30 June.